The Fiat S76 or "Beast of Turin" is a Goodwood favourite and can usually be heard before it is seen at #FOS

 We have been host to many incredible film crews using Goodwood as a backdrop for shows like Downton Abbey, Hollywood Blockbusters like Venom: let there be Carnage and the Man from U.N.C.L.E.

-Take control of this classic aircraft with a 30, 45, or 60 minute flight.
+Take the controls of a classic Piper Super Cub with a 30, 45, or 60-minute flying lesson.

-Take your first lesson in the Piper Super Cub with a 30-, 45-, or 60-minute flight.
+Choose your first lesson in the iconic Piper Super Cub.
 This beautiful aircraft started life with the Dutch air force as an L21B.
 It has been lovingly restored and is used for teaching the all-important tailwheel stick-and-rudder skills that this type of aircraft is renowned for worldwide.
 Your lesson will count towards your qualification should you continue to learn to fly.

 Maximum weight 15 stone.
 All passengers must have a good understanding of the English language for briefing and instruction purposes.
 Everyone flying must be in reasonable health and able to climb into and out of the aircraft.
 Please note: anyone deemed to be under the influence of alcohol or drugs will not be permitted to fly.